mayurnewase/kaggle-manager/README.md

 ***Please note that this code is not yet tested,and was created to solve my own problems***

-***I am not able to spend time on this so I need a team to test functionalities and add more features.Please drop a mail for any queries***
+***I am not able to spend time on this so I need a team to test functionalities and add more features.Please drop a mail for any support***

 ***feedbacks and suggestions always welcome,if facing an issue please raise it***